opensearch-project/documentation-website/_aggregations/bucket/children.md

 For example, if you have a parent-child relationship between authors, posts, and comments, you can analyze the relationships between the different data types (`authors`, `posts`, and `comments`) in a single query.

 The `authors` aggregation groups the documents by the `author.keyword` field.
-Within each author group, we have a `children` aggregation that looks at the associated posts.
-Inside the `posts` aggregation, another `children` aggregation looks at the comments associated with each post.
-Within the `comments` aggregation, the `value_count` aggregation counts the number of comments for each post.
+In each author group, a `children` aggregation looks at the associated posts.
+In the `posts` aggregation, another `children` aggregation looks at the comments associated with each post.
+In the `comments` aggregation, the `value_count` aggregation counts the number of comments on each post.

 #### Example index